 source: The National Institute of Diabetes and Digestive and Kidney Diseases

 What is Graves’ Disease?

-Graves’ disease is an autoimmune disorder that causes hyperthyroidism, or overactive thyroid.
+Graves’ disease is an autoimmune disorder that can cause hyperthyroidism, or overactive thyroid.
 The thyroid is a small, butterfly-shaped gland in the front of your neck.
-Thyroid hormones control how your body uses energy, so they affect nearly every organ in your body—even the way your heart beats.
+Thyroid hormones control the way your body uses energy, so they affect nearly every organ in your body, even the way your heart beats.

 How Common is Graves’ Disease?